Carokyp/Forest-Pals/README.md

 Currently, the game is ideal for younger children who are discovering animals and developing memory skills.
 However, with planned future features like difficulty levels, special card mechanics, and competitive elements, Forest Pals has the potential to evolve into a more comprehensive game suitable for older children and adults who enjoy fun, challenging memory games beyond just educational content.

-**Note:** Forest Pals is optimized for portrait mode on mobile devices and tablets.
+**Note:** Forest Pals is optimized for portrait mode on mobile devices.
 Players using landscape mode on small screens will be prompted to rotate their device for the best experience.

 ## Index – Table of Contents
 * [User Experience (UX)](#user-experience-ux)